 After a month of that, you have some real traction and progress.
 So, take some more steps on your path to success.
 Maybe you meet with a fitness trainer or purchase a DVD from one of your favorite fitness gurus.

 The key here is to start small, have a plan, and keep adding incremental changes and modifications until you create a new habit.

 You can use the same strategy with other things you want to create in your life.
 Organizing your office or home.
 Learning to play an instrument.
 Paying off debt.
 Taking a cooking class.
 Starting a blog.
 Learning a new skill in the workplace.
+Starting that new business.